jenkinsci/jenkins-charm/README.md

     juju config jenkins jnlp-port=0

 The default password for the 'admin' account will be auto-generated, or can be set via `juju config`.
-You can retrieve the auto-generated password using:
+You can retrieve the admin credentials using:

     juju run-action jenkins/0 get-admin-credentials